 Soft Neck Garlic – this is the kind you are getting at the grocery store.
 Most of it is coming from California or Mexico or some other warm area.

 It’s suitable for warmer climates.
 Let’s say zones 6 and up and it won’t give you a scape (<== insert sad face).

-We usually harvest it in June.
+Here in the South (NC, zone 7b) we usually harvest it in June.

 So the first thing you need to know before you go and purchase your seed garlic is your growing zone.
 You can find it easily online by googling “(your town and state) growing zone”.

 This is less of an issue if you are getting your garlic at a local farm supply store or plant nursery because they probably only carry what is growing good in your area, but if you order online or just for general knowledge it’s important to know.